Wednesday, 18 January 2017

 Flemish Bond – Types of Flemish Bond

-Flemish bond is further divided into two different types namely,1.
-Single Flemish bond,
+Flemish bond is further divided into two different types namely,

 2. Double Flemish bond.